jcsirot/digest.js/README.md

 --------
 **digest.js** is a javascript library implementing cryptographic digest algorithms and (in a near future) HMAC algorithms.

-digest.js is designed for modern web browsers and requires the [W3C Typed Arrays](http://www.khronos.org/registry/typedarray/specs/latest/) support. digest.js has been successfully tested with Chrome 11 and Firefox 4 (Since Firefox 4 does not support the `Dataview` API, you should use the [David Flanagan's emulation](https://github.com/davidflanagan/DataView.js))
+**digest.js** is designed for modern web browsers and requires the [W3C Typed Arrays](http://www.khronos.org/registry/typedarray/specs/latest/) support. digest.js has been successfully tested with Chrome 11 and Firefox 4 (Since Firefox 4 does not support the `Dataview` API, you should use the [David Flanagan's emulation](https://github.com/davidflanagan/DataView.js))

 Usage
 -----

-digest.js supports:
+**digest.js** supports these algorithms:

 + MD5
 + SHA-1
 + SHA-256 (soon)

+API usage:

 1. Initialize a digest object
 ```javascript